18 email marketing performance metrics for improved campaign tracking

 3

-Optimize your emails for increased opens and clicks—the higher the engagement, the higher the chance of email forwards.
+Optimize your emails for increased opens and clicks: The higher the engagement, the higher the chance of email forwards.

 -